- Value: 19/20

-It took three years and hundreds of formulations, but clean beauty brand Kosas just dropped its long awaited The Big Clean Volumizing + Lash Care Mascara this morning.
+It took three years and hundreds of formulations, but clean beauty brand Kosas has dropped its long-awaited The Big Clean Volumizing + Lash Care Mascara.
 And I. Am.
 Speechless.

 As someone who doesn't mess with any beauty product that isn't clean, I've tried and failed to find a mascara that does for my lashes what Milk Makeup KUSH Mascara does.
 (If you know, you know.)
 Sure, there are non-toxic mascaras out there that I wear and like, but there was never anything that gave me falsie-looking fringe or plumped up each individual lash as much as I like.
 The ones that I did tolerate always stung my eyes when I washed it off, which is just not something I want to deal with right before bed.

 But now we're in the age of Kosas.
 I love everything this brand creates (no joke, my entire five-minute makeup routine consists of nearly all Kosas products), so I had extremely high expectations for this mascara.
 And guys, it lived up to my standards.

 First off, the brush is probably my favorite part.
 It's slightly curved and mimics the natural arc of the eye, so it hugs my lash line flawlessly, grabbing and curling every tiny hair on the first swipe.
 It's also a classic twisted wire brush, so the firm-yet-flexible bristles separate and coat lashes to perfection, unlike some of the silicone bristles other brands use.
 In a meeting with founder Sheena Yaitanes, she also let me in on a little trick for fanning lashes without an eyelash curler (a tool she hasn't even used for years): Just hold the brush at the base of your lashes for a few seconds before swiping up to set the curl and open up the eye.
 I'll never jam my eyelash curler into my makeup bag for on-the-go touchups ever again.